 - A. Purpose.
-In the CI2 and IR Zones, blank walls on the ground level of buildings are limited in order to: - Provide a pleasant, rich, and diverse pedestrian experience by connecting activities occurring within a structure to adjacent sidewalk areas, or allowing public art at the ground level: - Encourage continuity of active street level uses; - Encourage surveillance opportunities by restricting fortress-like facades at street level; and - Avoid a monotonous pedestrian environment. - B. Ground floor window standard.
+In the CI2 and IR Zones, blank walls on the ground level of buildings are limited in order to: - Provide a pleasant, rich, and diverse pedestrian experience by connecting activities occurring within a structure to adjacent sidewalk areas, or allowing public art at the ground level; - Encourage continuity of active street level uses; - Encourage surveillance opportunities by restricting fortress-like facades at street level; and - Avoid a monotonous pedestrian environment. - B. Ground floor window standard.
 The following standards apply in the CI2 and IR zones: - 1-2.
-[No change]

-C-E.
+[No change] - C-D. [No change] - E. Exception for Public Art.
+Public art may be used to meet up to one half of the required window coverage of the ground floor window provision.
+Covenants for the public art will be required, following the regulations of Section 33.700.060, Covenants with the City, to ensure the installation, preservation, maintenance, and replacement of the public art.
+To qualify for this exception, documentation of approval by the Regional Arts and Culture Council City Arts Program or its designee must be provided prior to approval of the building permit.